priyankeshh/papers-ocr-benchmarks/output_markdown/Allossogbe_et_al_2017_Mal_J.md

 observed with the kdr-Kisumu strain (p > 0.05).

-3 show the percentage of local strain mosquitoes knocked down after 60 min for LifeNet, Olyset Net, Olyset Plus, PermaNet 2.0, and PermaNet 3.0.

 **Knock-down (KD) and mortality induced by the LLINs** **on multi-resistant mosquito strains (carrying kdr** **and biochemical resistance mutations)**